By: Team DukeCooks Since: Oct 2019 Licence: MIT

 The Health Records feature allows user to track their health progress using the commands

-, as well as making changes to their records with edit health
+add health, as well as making changes to their records with edit health, delete health and clear health.

 In a nut shell, the Health Records feature supports the following operations: